Village Center for Enrollment Services

 Over 60 student organizations, organized and administered by students with assistance from full-time faculty and staff advisors, develop academic, cultural, educational and social programs.
 Included are theater, special interest groups, academic, cultural and social groups, a radio station, newspaper, yearbook, literary and arts journal and a student ambassador program.

-As Kingsborough continues with Distance Learning, many events, which are open to all students, are scheduled throughout the term, are virtual.
-These virtual events include IG Live and Zoom meetings with guest speakers, films, socials, trivia, BINGO, meditations, dance and work-out sessions, and opportunities to win various prizes.
-Dates and campus locations of events are published monthly in an events newsletter and in Scepter, the college student newspaper, as well as posted on easels, the college website, and on Instagram.
+Student Life organizes many in-person, virtual, and hybrid events throughout the term in order to foster a sense of belonging and campus life.
+These events are open to all students.
+Events include IG Live and Zoom meetings with guest speakers, films, cultural festivals, trivia, BINGO, meditations, dance and work-out sessions, and opportunities to win various prizes.
+Dates and campus locations of events are published monthly on the Student Life web page, in Scepter the college newspaper, as well as posted on easels, the main college website, and on Instagram.
 In addition, students can follow the Student Life Instagram page @kccstudentlife for upcoming events and IG Lives.